ICT-fushibo/tace/docs/source/guide/details/misc.rst

 misc
 ====

-The `misc` section contains miscellaneous configuration options for training and execution.
+The `misc` section contains miscellaneous configuration options for training and execution, such as tf32 training.

 Example
 -------